And more specifically, who are the ones that are considered generally to produce the best quality?

 Now you may disagree with it completely.
 And that’s fine because we all have our opinions.

-But what I’m providing here is just based on my experience.
+But what I’m providing here is just based on my experience as an RV inspector.

 Now there’s a few things that I want to cover before we actually launch into the list.